0xcollins/0xCollins/README.md

 I'm Akpaka Collins Chidindu, a passionate product manager with a knack for coding, a love for stocks/crypto, and a zest for problem-solving through tech.
 Here's a sneak peek into my digital world:

-- 🔭 I’m currently steering the ship on exciting product management adventures, while building Valdemy.
+- 🔭 I’m currently building Valdemy, a peer-to-peer edtech platform.

 - 🌱 I’m diving deep into the realm of full-stack web development to broaden my tech horizons.